Commercial Real Estate Valuation: Investment Value vs Market Value

 Key Questions Answered by a DCF Analysis:

-The key difference between a DCF analysis for market value and investment value lies in the cash flows being discounted:
+The key distinction between market value and investment value in a DCF analysis lies in their different objectives:

 Levered vs Unlevered DCF Analysis